patrickcarmo/mcp-server/README.md

 # PatrickCarmo MCP Server

-A simple and friendly Model Context Protocol (MCP) server that provides warm greetings with dynamic data including current date, time, and fun facts.
+A simple and friendly Model Context Protocol (MCP) server that provides warm greetings with dynamic data and fetches the latest articles from Tabnews.

 ## Features